 Professional Company

-Brooke first began her dance training with Sugarloaf Performing Arts at the age of twelve.
-She soon developed a passion for ballet, joining Sugarloaf Youth Ballet the following year under the direction of Lori Zamzow-Wire.
-Being a part of SYB provided her with opportunities to perform soloist roles, such as Belle (Beauty and the Beast).
-Over the years, Brooke also competed in competitions such as Youth American Grand Prix and Universal Ballet Competition.
+Brooke first began her training with Sugarloaf Performing Arts at the age of twelve.
+She soon developed a passion for ballet, joining Sugarloaf Youth Ballet the following year, under the direction of Lori Zamzow-Wire.
+Being a part of SYB provided her with opportunities to perform soloist roles, such as Belle (Beauty and the Beast), and compete in competitions, such as YAGP and UBC.
 Aside from her training with Sugarloaf, she attended summer training programs with Boston Ballet, Miami City Ballet, and Atlanta Ballet.
-Upon graduating high school, Brooke went on to join Georgia Ballet as a Company Trainee, where she danced for two seasons while also beginning her academic journey with UNG.
+Upon graduating high school, Brooke went on to join Georgia Ballet as a Company Trainee for two seasons before joining Gwinnett Ballet Theatre.
+During her time with GBT, Brooke has performed roles including, Sugarplum Fairy (The Nutcracker), Belle (Beauty and the Beast), Hermia (A Midsummer Night’s Dream), and the title role of Carmen.
+Brooke is excited to begin her fifth season with GBT, as well as continue in her role as School Director at Sugarloaf Performing Arts.

 Cecily Davis

-A self-professed bunhead and avid explorer of movement, Cecily spent her early years training at Southeastern School of Ballet, with summers at Ellison Ballet, Oklahoma City Ballet, and Masterclasses in Prague.
-In 2015 she received a full summer scholarship to study ballet and Russian language at the Moscow State Academy of Choreography (Bolshoi Ballet Academy).
-During her time in Atlanta, Cecily has performed and choreographed for Dance Canvas, The Georgia Ballet, The Aurora Theatre, Atlanta Dance Collective’s FEMMEfest, Fly On A Wall’s “Excuse The Art”, and others.
-Additionally, Cecily was featured in a music video for singer/songwriter Nathan Colberg’s, “The Giver,” and recently performed for Compass Coaching Project in works by Dominic Walsh and former NDT dancer Shannon Alvis.
+An avid explorer of movement, Cecily spent her early years training at Southeastern School of Ballet, with summers at Ellison Ballet, Oklahoma City Ballet, Masterclasses in Prague, and St Louis Dance Theatre.
+She is also an alum of the National Security Language Initiative for Youth, and attended their summer program at Moscow State Academy of Choreography (Bolshoi Ballet Academy) on full scholarship.
+During her time in Atlanta, Cecily has performed and choreographed for Dance Canvas, The Georgia Ballet, The Aurora Theatre, Atlanta Dance Collective’s FEMMEfest, Fly On A Wall’s “Excuse The Art”, and just finished her first summer season with Columbia Repertory Dance Company.
+Additionally, Cecily was featured in a music video for singer/songwriter Nathan Colberg’s, “The Giver.”
+Currently Cecily is in her 5th season with Gwinnett Ballet Theatre, and has been featured in numerous classical and contemporary works.
+Additionally, she debuted her first concert work, “Runs Toward Light” on the GBT company this past February.

 Tristen Prescott